 One of the most bizarre cases of traffic being held up was when a sheepdog called Don decided to 'drive' a tractor into the middle of a motorway in South Lanarkshire, Scotland.

 His owner Tom Hamilton - a local farmer - had parked the vehicle and left the dog on the passenger seat, while he went to inspect a lamb.

-However, the dog leant on the controls - and the tractor started to pull away!
+While he was away, the dog leant on the controls - and the tractor started to drive out of the field!